Iwate Prefecture: Natural disasters

 On 13 July 869, a magnitude 8.6 earthquake and tsunami struck the coast of Iwate.

 On 14 November 1230, volcanic activity was reported.

 On 2 December 1611, a magnitude 8.1 earthquake and tsunami were reported to have killed over 3,000 horses and people.

 In 1662 Morioka and its suburbs were hit by a large flood leaving 1,000 dead.

 Volcanic activity was reported on Mt.
 Iwate on 23 March 1686 and 14 April 1687.

 In 1700, a tsunami from the 1700 Cascadia earthquake struck Iwate Prefecture.
 No records from North America exist, but the event was reconstructed using Japanese records.

-On 13 May 1717, The Hanamaki area was struck with a magnitude 7.6 earthquake opening cracks in the ground everywhere.
+On 13 May 1717, the Hanamaki area was struck with a magnitude 7.6 earthquake opening cracks in the ground everywhere.
 There was also widespread destruction of houses and shops.

 In Nanbu-han alone, 49,594 people starved to death in the famine of 1755.

-Severe famines continue from 1783 to 1787 and again from 1832 to 1838.
+Severe famines occurred in the region from 1783 to 1787 and again from 1832 to 1838.

 Cholera outbreaks occurred in August 1879, in Miyako and Kuji.

 In July 1882, a cholera outbreak in Kamaishi left 302 dead and warnings about drinking water were posted throughout the prefecture.

 In April 1884, there was another outbreak of cholera in Kamaishi.

 In September 1886, cholera outbreaks throughout Iwate left 312 dead.

 On 15 June 1896, at 7:32 am, a magnitude 8.5 earthquake struck offshore.
 The ensuing tsunami sent waves onto the coast of Iwate at Yoshihama, in what is now Sanriku town, reaching 24 m in height.
 18,158 people died in Iwate alone while some 10,000 homes were destroyed.
 Fishermen fishing the ocean about 20 mi offshore felt nothing, then returning home the next morning found the shore littered with their homes and the bodies of their loved ones.

 In September 1899, dysentery spread throughout the prefecture killing 2,070 people.

 There was a widespread crop failure due to violent storms in September 1902.
 Only 32,900 tons of rice were produced in Iwate, just 30% of the previous year's harvest.